 When a communication error occurs, the serial communication error flag turns ON.

-In all PLCs except FX3G, FX3U and FX3UC PLCs using the communication port, M8063 turns ON.
-For FX3G, FX3U and FX3UC PLCs using the communication port ch1, M8063 turns ON.
-When communication port ch2 is used in FX3G, FX3U and FX3UC PLCs, M8438 turns ON.
-When the communication port ch0 is used in FX3G PLCs, M8062 turns ON.
+In all PLCs except FX3U and FX3UC PLCs and when communication port ch1 is used in FX3U and FX3UC PLCs.
+M8063 turns ON.

+When communication port ch2 is used in FX3U and FX3UC PLCs, M8438 turns ON.

-When the serial communication error flag turns ON, D8062, D8063 or D8438 stores the corresponding error code.
+When the serial communication error flag turns ON, D8063 or D8438 stores the corresponding error code.